Sphereon-Opensource/web-wallet/README.md

   whether the DID is managed by the agent and then generate a DID resolution result from the database.
 If not managed by the agent it will perform an external resolution call.

-# Agent documentation
+# Agent documentation and exercises

-The [agent documentation](./packages/agent/README.md) contains information about supported features, methods, environment variables, as well as how to call the different REST API endpoints
+You can find setup information on our [documentation website](https://docs.sphereon.com).
+It explains seting up the agent in multiple ways, as well as how to work with the configuration files and APIs.

 # Building and testing